-Notwithstanding the negative positions in early 2009 of many sovereign investments in overseas entities caused by the economic and stock market upheaval, the Chinese government recently endorsed its largest ever overseas investment through a purchase by Aluminum Corporation of China (Chinalco) of a \$19.5 billion stake in Rio Tinto consisting of up to a 50% interest in nine of Rio Tinto's mining assets, and \$7.2 billion of bonds convertible into shares.
+Notwithstanding the negative positions in early 2009 of many sovereign investments in overseas entities caused by the economic and stock market upheaval, the Chinese government sought its largest ever overseas investment at the time through a purchase by Aluminum Corporation of China (Chinalco) of a \$19.5 billion stake in Rio Tinto (seeking to add to the \$14 billion stake in Rio Tinto that it had acquired in 2008) consisting of up to a 50% interest in nine of Rio Tinto's mining assets, and \$7.2 billion of bonds convertible into shares.
+While the full transaction they contemplated was not to be (with Rio Tinto instead pursuing its own stock offering and entering into a pending joint venture with BHP Billiton Ltd.), Chinalco maintained its stake-out 9% position in Rio Tinto and the overall situation perhaps opened the door to the recently announced \$1.35 billion investment by Chinalco alongside Rio Tinto to jointly develop an iron ore project in Guinea.

-in cash and following its purchase would sell all of the OMX shares to NASDAQ.
-However, on the heels of this announcement another player quickly appeared, when the Qatar Investment Authority announced it had amassed an approximately 10% stake in OMX and was prepared to offer SKr 260 for the remaining shares.
+created the first transatlantic exchange through its acquisition of Euronext, initially struck a deal to purchase OMX in a combined cash and stock bid valued at approximately SKr 200 per share.
+Following NASDAQ's agreement to purchase OMX, state-owned Borse Dubai announced its intention to make an all-cash offer at SKr 230, and immediately began a bookbuilding process with selected investors.
+As NASDAQ contemplated raising its bid for OMX, it simultaneously commenced an auction to sell the 28% stake it then held in the London Stock Exchange after its failed attempts to acquire the exchange.
+On September 20, 2007, presumably in lieu of NASDAQ commencing a bidding war with the deep-pocketed Borse Dubai, NASDAQ and Borse Dubai announced an agreement to strike a complex deal pursuant to which NASDAQ would sell a 20% stake in NASDAQ and its existing stake in the London Stock Exchange to Borse Dubai, and in exchange Borse Dubai would make an offer to purchase OMX for SKr 230 in cash and following its purchase would sell all of the OMX shares to NASDAQ.8 However, on the heels of this announcement another player quickly appeared, when the Qatar Investment Authority announced it had amassed an approximately 10% stake in OMX and was prepared to offer SKr 260 for the remaining shares.
 The Qatar Investment Authority also announced it had purchased a significant stake in the London Stock Exchange, making Borse Dubai and Qatar the two largest shareholders; this resulted in public speculation that the two parties would also enter a bidding war for control of the London Stock Exchange as well.
 In order to prevent a drawn out bidding war with Qatar, NASDAQ and Borse Dubai immediately increased their per share offer 15% to SKr265 and reduced their minimum offer condition to 50% of the shares, and the OMX board continued to support their deal (they also indicated they had concerns that Qatar may have violated Swedish Financial Authority rules with respect to offers and purchases in connection with a potential acquisition by not previously registering its intent).
 Eventually, Qatar dropped its bid for OMX, to reportedly focus on becoming the biggest shareholder in the London Stock Exchange.
 Press reports at the time indicated that this was due to negotiations between Borse Dubai and Qatar in which the parties agreed that Qatar would sell its 10% stake in OMX in exchange for a portion of Borse Dubai's stake in the London exchange; neither party publicly confirmed such speculation.